ChristelDG/biomed_translation/README.md

 Then, axis2.1 is done with a NER step and a normalization step with the same algorithms as before. axis2.2 uses the MedCAT algorithm which performs both NER and normalization at the same time.

-### Axes/axis1 to axis2.2 include overall branch, whereas each folder : NER, normalization, translation contains the intermediate steps
+Axex folder includes all of the free branch with notebook containing overall steps and accuracy computation, whereas each folder : NER, normalization, translation contains the intermediate steps

 ![Overall_diagram(1)](https://user-images.githubusercontent.com/81175825/174573508-fded2955-5282-42dc-83b0-3d852f240085.png)